 The knowledge and intricacies of this sector are largely kept within industry professionals.
-We think its time to bring our knowledge on the subject out in the open.
+We think it’s time to bring our knowledge on the subject out in the open.
 New and exciting machinery industry segments are popping up all over, and the fundamentals of machinery manufacturing that are laid out below will help innovators, new and old.

-So, whether you’re in the 3D printing, smart vending or robotics industry, these pillars will apply to you.
+So, whether you’re in the 3D printing, smart vending, or robotics industry, these pillars will apply to you.

 1. Bill of Materials (BOM)

 A bill of material (sometimes called an indented bill of materials) is an organized listing of all the subassemblies, components, and other parts associated with a piece of machinery or equipment.
 The BOM is referenced both during manufacture and at the time of service.
 You will find most bills of materials in table or excel format for ease of sorting and filtering.
-The columns include items like part numbers, descriptions, part revisions, quantity of parts per level, supplier information (sometimes including prices), and notes.
+The columns include items like part numbers, descriptions, part revisions, the number of parts per level, supplier information (sometimes including prices), and notes.

 Most of today’s CAD software will generate an organized bill of material directly from a model.
 The formatting generated by the CAD software may need to be updated with pricing or other columns to be useful to all parties.
-In some cases, there are ways to customize the outputs so that the CAD software, bill of materials and ERP can easily synchronize.
+In some cases, there are ways to customize the outputs so that the CAD software, bill of materials, and ERP can easily synchronize.